michisco/starter-hugo-academic/content/project/multiomics-integration-in-pans/index.md

   focal_point: Smart
   preview_only: false
 ---
-Integrate metabolomics and proteomics data from PANS.
-Perform classification of patients based on the two types of data, and extract biomarkers that maximize classification performance.
+Integrating metabolomics and proteomics data from PANS.
+Performing classification of patients based on the two types of data, and extracting biomarkers that maximize classification performance.

 **Skills acquired:**